Malta holidays

 The cost of a holiday in Malta can vary depending on a number of factors such as the time of year, the type of accommodation, the activities you plan to do, and your spending habits.

 Compared to other destinations in Europe, Malta can be considered relatively affordable.
-In terms of accommodation, there are a variety of options available, ranging from budget-friendly stays to luxury hotels with all the bells and whistles.
+In terms of accommodation, there are a variety of options available, ranging from budget-friendly Malta holidays to luxury hotels with all the bells and whistles.
 And you can always add extra value to your vacay by choosing an All Inclusive deal - that’s your three main meals covered!

 Speaking of food, Malta’s culinary scene is not to be missed.
 Street vendors and quaint local eateries tend to be reasonably priced.
 Although you’ll still find an abundance of fine dining spots should you want to splash your cash.